-Beyond the Binary: Performing Gender Then and Now is a collaborative research project running between March and September 2022.
+Beyond the Binary: Performing Gender Then and Now is a collaborative research project running between March 2022 and May 2023.

 Between March and July 2022 we worked as a virtual team, using digitised materials from Special Collections and Archives, and the British Newspaper Archive, to explore the histories of gender expression.
-This culminated in a two-day in-person event in the archives and at The Beaney who hosted our pop-up exhibition and ‘In Conversation’ with a group of practitioners who each approach gender in different ways in their own work.
+In July, this culminated in a two-day in-person event in the archives and at The Beaney House of Art and Knowledge, who hosted our pop-up exhibition and ‘In Conversation’ with a group of practitioners who each approach gender in different ways in their own work.

 On 29 September, we premiered Rowdy Dowdy Boys and Saucy Seaside Girls, at the Gulbenkian Arts Centre, Canterbury.
 This new performance-lecture was co-created with non-binary folk performers, the Lunatraktors and featured comedian Mark Thomas.